zozoh/titanium/doc/en-us/com/ti-table.md

 }
 ```

-Defind each column of the table by `Array{Object}`, the element in Array like:
+Defind each column of the table by `Array{Object}`, the elements in Array like:

 ```js
 {